CEL Expressions

 Information about the current member.

-Available in: All contexts where a member is associated (event rules, ability conditions, router tasks).
+Available in: All contexts where a member is associated — event rules, ability conditions, router tasks, and edge routing conditions.
+All fields in the table below are available on every surface.

 | Field | Type | Description |